greenelab/phenoplier_manuscript/manuscript.md

 Human diseases have tissue-specific etiologies and manifestations [@pmid:20624743; @pmid:14707169; @doi:10.1073/pnas.0810772105].
 In this context, determining how genes influence these complex phenotypes requires mechanistically understanding expression regulation across different cell types [@doi:10.1126/science.aaz1776; @doi:10.1038/s41586-020-2559-3; @doi:10.1038/s41576-019-0200-9], which in turn should lead to improved treatments [@doi:10.1038/ng.3314; @doi:10.1371/journal.pgen.1008489].
 Previous studies have described regulatory DNA elements, including chromatin-state annotations [@doi:10.1038/nature11247; @doi:10.1038/nature14248], high-resolution enhancers [@doi:10.1038/nature12787; @doi:10.1038/s41586-020-03145-z], DNase I hypersensitivity maps [@doi:10.1038/s41586-020-2559-3], and genetic effects on gene expression across different tissues [@doi:10.1126/science.aaz1776].
-Integrating functional and GWAS data [@doi:10.1016/j.ajhg.2018.04.002] has improved the identification of these transcriptional mechanisms that, when dysregulated, commonly result in tissue- and cell lineage-specific pathology.
+Integrating functional genomics data and GWAS data [@doi:10.1016/j.ajhg.2018.04.002] has improved the identification of these transcriptional mechanisms that, when dysregulated, commonly result in tissue- and cell lineage-specific pathology.

-Given the availability of gene expression data across several tissues [@doi:10.1038/nbt.3838; @doi:10.1038/s41467-018-03751-6; @doi:10.1126/science.aaz1776; @doi:10.1186/s13040-020-00216-9], a popular approach to identify these biological processes is the transcription-wide association study (TWAS), which integrates expression quantitative trait loci (eQTLs) data to provide a mechanistic interpretation for GWASs findings.
+Given the availability of gene expression data across several tissues [@doi:10.1038/nbt.3838; @doi:10.1038/s41467-018-03751-6; @doi:10.1126/science.aaz1776; @doi:10.1186/s13040-020-00216-9], a popular approach to identify these biological processes is the transcription-wide association study (TWAS), which integrates expression quantitative trait loci (eQTLs) data to provide a mechanistic interpretation for GWAS findings.
 TWAS relies on testing whether perturbations in gene regulatory mechanisms mediate the association between genetic variants and human diseases [@doi:10.1371/journal.pgen.1009482; @doi:10.1038/ng.3506; @doi:10.1371/journal.pgen.1007889; @doi:10.1038/ng.3367].
-However, TWASs have not reliably detected tissue-specific effects because eQTLs are commonly shared across tissues [@doi:10.1016/j.ajhg.2017.01.031; @doi:10.1038/s41588-018-0081-4].
+However, TWAS have not reliably detected tissue-specific effects because eQTLs are commonly shared across tissues [@doi:10.1016/j.ajhg.2017.01.031; @doi:10.1038/s41588-018-0081-4].
 This sharing makes it challenging to identify the tissue or tissues specifically associated with a phenotype.
-Alternative existing statistical approaches that connect GWASs findings with gene expression data can infer disease-relevant tissues and cell types [@doi:10.1038/s41588-018-0081-4; @doi:10.1016/j.ajhg.2011.09.002; @doi:10.1093/bioinformatics/btu326; @doi:10.1038/ng.3598; @doi:10.1038/ncomms6890; @doi:10.1038/ng.3981; @doi:10.1038/nrg2825; @doi:10.1038/s41592-019-0456-1], but they generally rely on small sets of expression data compared with the total number of RNA-seq samples that are increasingly available [@doi:10.1038/s41467-018-03751-6; @doi:10.1038/nbt.3838].
+Alternative existing statistical approaches that connect GWAS findings with gene expression data can infer disease-relevant tissues and cell types [@doi:10.1038/s41588-018-0081-4; @doi:10.1016/j.ajhg.2011.09.002; @doi:10.1093/bioinformatics/btu326; @doi:10.1038/ng.3598; @doi:10.1038/ncomms6890; @doi:10.1038/ng.3981; @doi:10.1038/nrg2825; @doi:10.1038/s41592-019-0456-1], but they generally rely on small sets of expression data compared with the total number of RNA-seq samples that are increasingly available [@doi:10.1038/s41467-018-03751-6; @doi:10.1038/nbt.3838].
-Moreover, widespread gene pleiotropy and polygenic traits reveals the highly interconnected nature of transcriptional networks [@doi:10.1038/s41588-019-0481-0; @doi:10.1038/ng.3570], where potentially all genes expressed in disease-relevant cell types have a non-zero effect [@doi:10.1016/j.cell.2017.05.038; @doi:10.1016/j.cell.2019.04.014].
+Moreover, widespread gene pleiotropy and polygenic traits reveal the highly interconnected nature of transcriptional networks [@doi:10.1038/s41588-019-0481-0; @doi:10.1038/ng.3570], where potentially all genes expressed in disease-relevant cell types have a non-zero effect [@doi:10.1016/j.cell.2017.05.038; @doi:10.1016/j.cell.2019.04.014].
 Consequently, this complicates the interpretation of genetic effects and hampers translational efforts.

 We propose PhenoPLIER, a polygenic approach that maps both gene-trait associations and drug-transcriptional responses into a common representation for a joint analysis.
 For this, we integrated more than 4,000 gene-trait associations (using TWAS from PhenomeXcan [@doi:10.1126/sciadv.aba2083]) and transcriptional profiles of drugs (LINCS L1000 [@doi:10.1016/j.cell.2017.10.049]) into a low-dimensional space learned from public gene expression data on tens of thousands of RNA-seq samples (recount2 [@doi:10.1016/j.cels.2019.04.003; @doi:10.1038/nbt.3838]).
-We used a space defined by a computational approach [@doi:10.1038/s41592-019-0456-1] that learns recurrent gene co-expression patterns with certain sparsity constraints and preferences for those that align with prior knowledge (pathways).
+We used a latent representation defined by a computational approach [@doi:10.1038/s41592-019-0456-1] that learns recurrent gene co-expression patterns with certain sparsity constraints and preferences for those that align with prior knowledge (pathways).
 This low-dimensional space comprised features representing groups of genes (gene modules) with coordinated expression across different tissues and cell types.
 When mapping gene-trait associations to this reduced expression space, we observed that diseases were significantly associated with gene modules expressed in relevant cell types, such as hypothyroidism with T cells and thyroid, coronary artery disease with cardiomyocytes, hypertension and lipids with adipose tissue, and heart problems with heart ventricle and muscle cells.
 We replicated gene module associations with cardiovascular and autoimmune diseases in the Electronic Medical Records and Genomics (eMERGE) network phase III [@doi:10.1038/gim.2013.72].
-Moreover, we performed a CRISPR-screen to analyze lipid regulation in HepG2 cells and observed more consistent trait associations with modules than we observe with individual genes;
+Moreover, we performed a CRISPR-screen to analyze lipid regulation in HepG2 cells and observed more consistent trait associations with modules than we observe with individual genes.
-our approach was also robust in finding meaningful gene module-trait associations, even when individual genes involved in lipids metabolism did not reach genome-wide significance in lipids-related traits.
+Our approach was also robust in finding meaningful gene module-trait associations, even when individual genes involved in lipid metabolism did not reach genome-wide significance in lipid-related traits.
-Compared to a single-gene approach, our module-based method also better predicted FDA-approved drug-disease links by capturing tissue-specific pathophysiological mechanisms linked with the mechanisms of action of drugs (e.g., niacin with cardiovascular traits via a known immune mechanism), suggesting that modules may provide a better means to examine drug-phenotype relationships than individual genes.
+Compared to a single-gene approach, our module-based method also better predicted FDA-approved drug-disease links by capturing tissue-specific pathophysiological mechanisms linked with the mechanism of action of drugs (e.g., niacin with cardiovascular traits via a known immune mechanism), suggesting that modules may provide a better means to examine drug-phenotype relationships than individual genes.
 Finally, exploring the phenotype-module space also revealed stable trait clusters associated with relevant tissues, including a complex branch involving lipids with cardiovascular, autoimmune, and neuropsychiatric disorders.